 Flow Meters with Pulse Outputs

 The SignalFire Wireless Totalizer and the SignalFire RANGER both have digital inputs that can accept a pulse output from a flow meter.
-The have a configurable K-factor and volume units so the user can view their flow totals and flow rates in the units that make sense for the application.
+They have a configurable K-factor and volume units so the user can view their flow totals and flow rates in the units that make sense for the application.

 Flow Meters with Modbus or HART Outputs

-The SignalFire Sentinel-485 and the SignalFire Modbus stick may both be used with a flow meter that supports the Modbus protocol.
+The SignalFire Sentinel-485 and the SignalFire Modbus Stick may both be used with a flow meter that supports the Modbus protocol.
 The SignalFire Modbus node will be programmed to pull the flow meter data over the RS485 Modbus connection and forward the readings to the SignalFire Gateway.
-Additionally, the SignalFire RANGER supports Modbus allowing Modbus flow meter data to be transmitted directly to the Cloud over LTE-M cellular networks.
+Additionally, the SignalFire RANGER supports Modbus, allowing Modbus flow meter data to be transmitted directly to the Cloud over LTE-M cellular networks.

-Adding wireless to a flow meter to bring the data to a central point or directly to the cloud can be easily accomplished using a variety of SignalFire devices depending on your specific flow meter type and network requirements.
+Adding wireless to a flow meter to bring the data to a central point or directly to the cloud can be easily accomplished using a variety of SignalFire devices, depending on your specific flow meter type and network requirements.
 The SignalFire system also allows other measurements including pressures, temperatures, and tank levels to be conveniently monitored, further expanding the flexibility of the system.

 Please contact SignalFire to discuss your specific measurement needs.